TNQ Drought Hub

 To achieve efficient and collaborative translation, provision, evaluation and use of knowledge across production, natural resource management and business management domains.

-The Transformation Agricultural System program will deliver on this through four key activities.
+The Transformation Agricultural System program will deliver on this through three key activities.

 Activity 1: Drought Investigation